Impatiens

 Impatiens plants are valued for their wide range of colors and ease of care, making them a popular choice for gardeners looking to add vibrant hues to shaded areas.
 Their non-toxic nature is a relief for pet owners, ensuring the safety of pets that might be curious about the plants.

-See also Torch Lily
+See also Blaspheme Vine

 How to Grow and Care for Impatiens Plant